sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/7000 - sections-example-zip.md

           /* each vertical section is a table slice determined by columnSelection that
              combines the first two columns with one of the vehicle columns.
-In each table slice the 2rd cell in the row that starts with "bodily injury liability" is always the injury premium for that section's vehicle */ "id": "bodily_liability_premium",
+In each table slice, the 2rd cell in the row that starts with "bodily injury liability" is always the injury premium for that section's vehicle */ "id": "bodily_liability_premium",